Hand

 on your ability to solder.
 Many times in your ham radio lifetime,

-you will need to be able to solder, so if you don't know
+Irons will be needed, so if you don't know

 how....just get a ham friend who knows how to help you learn